MicrosoftDocs/visualstudio-docs/docs/msbuild/common-msbuild-project-items.md

 In MSBuild, an item is a named reference to one or more files.
 Items contain metadata such as file names, paths, and version numbers.
 All project types in Visual Studio have several items in common.
 These items are defined in the file *Microsoft.Build.CommonTypes.xsd*.

-## Common items

-The following is a list of all the common project items.
+This article lists all the common project items.

-### Reference
+## Reference

 Represents an assembly (managed) reference in the project.